uetchy/uechi.io/source/_posts/2021/affinity-thumbnail.md

 Glancing at `.afphoto` and `.afdesign` in Finder, I noticed that it has a QuickLook support and an ability to show the thumbnail image.
 So these files should have thumbnail image somewhere inside its binary.

-I wrote a simple script to seek for thumbnail image inside a binary and save it as a PNG file.
+I wrote a simple script to seek for [PNG signature](https://www.w3.org/TR/PNG/) inside a binary and save it as a PNG file.

 ```js
 const fs = require("fs");